 BRIEF SKETCH

 I have been a clinician in private practice for most of my professional life.
 I began my career as a family and couples therapist who worked with all types of life problems.
-My main focus over the years has been working as a grief counselor, and in the last 25 years, my work has centered on helping people who are bereaved by suicide (also called suicide loss survivors).
+My main focus over the years has been working as a grief counselor, and in the last 30 years, my work has centered on helping people who are bereaved by suicide (also called suicide loss survivors).
+Please note: As of January of 2019, I have retired from doing on-going therapy with clients.
+I am no longer accepting any new clients.
+I am, however, offering single session consultations with people via the ZOOM conference call platform.
+These will be limited in duration, (not more than one 90 minute session), and will not constitute on-going therapy.
+Please e-mail for more information about this service if you are interested.

-Lastly, I have been doing training of mental health professionals and other human service professionals for more than 30 years.
+Lastly, I have been doing training of mental health professionals and other human service professionals for almost 45 years.
 My workshops usually focus on grief therapy, traumatic loss, and suicide prevention and postvention.
 I have trained thousands of people in my workshops, both in the United States and internationally - see the Workshops section of this website for more information.

 People sometimes ask me what led me into doing this work, particularly the grief counseling aspect.
 In part, I feel “called” to the work, in the way that people find they have a purpose that seems suited to their skills and life circumstances, yet works for a larger purpose.
 Beyond that, there is the truly meaningful satisfaction that I derive from helping people at a time that is often the most difficult period of their life.
 I have always felt that each of us has an obligation to do what we can to help with the suffering in the world.
 My clinical work, my research and writing, and my teaching are all personal pathways by which I try to work towards that life goal.